Social Contract Theory

 Jean-Jacques Rousseau, 1712-1778, lived and wrote during what was arguably the headiest period in the intellectual history of modern France--the Enlightenment.
 He was one of the bright lights of that intellectual movement, contributing articles to the Encyclopdie of Diderot, and participating in the salons in Paris, where the great intellectual questions of his day were pursued.

 Rousseau has two distinct social contract theories.
 The first is found in his essay, Discourse on the Origin and Foundations of Inequality Among Men, commonly referred to as the Second Discourse, and is an account of the moral and political evolution of human beings over time, from a State of Nature to modern society.
 As such it contains his naturalized account of the social contract, which he sees as very problematic.
-The second is his normative, or idealized theory of the social contract, and is meant to provide the means by which to alleviate the problems that modern society has created for us, as laid out in the Second Discourse.
+The second is his normative, or idealized theory of the social contract, and is meant to provide the means by which to alleviate the problems that modern society has created for us, as laid out in the Social Contract.

 Rousseau wrote his Second Discourse in response to an essay contest sponsored by the Academy of Dijon.
 (Rousseau had previously won the same essay contest with an earlier essay, commonly referred to as the First Discourse.)
 In it he describes the historical process by which man began in a State of Nature and over time ‘progressed' into civil society.
 According to Rousseau, the State of Nature was a peaceful and quixotic time.
 People lived solitary, uncomplicated lives.
 Their few needs were easily satisfied by nature.
 Because of the abundance of nature and the small size of the population, competition was non-existent, and persons rarely even saw one another, much less had reason for conflict or fear.
 Moreover, these simple, morally pure persons were naturally endowed with the capacity for pity, and therefore were not inclined to bring harm to one another.